“Today a reader. Tomorrow a leader.” ― Margaret Fuller

 Bachelor of Arts (BA) offered in On-campus formats.

 We are a dynamic department that offers courses in literature from around the globe, ranging from the traditional to the contemporary, as well as a diverse selection of creative and professional writing courses.
 Our program provides you with an engaging, rigorous, and personal education that will stimulate your intellectual growth while empowering you to become:

 - Professional Writers who can adapt their knowledge to a variety of writing tasks.

-- Practiced Researchers skilled at using non-traditional and traditional research tools.
+- Skilled and Ethical Researchers skilled at using non-traditional and traditional research tools.

 - Sophisticated Readers who understand and appreciate both their own and other cultures.

 - Creative Thinkers who develop their own artistic abilities while appreciating the creative expression of others.